hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 ---
 name: terraform-plan-3
-Optional: Save Your Terraform Plan
+Optional - Save Your Plan
 -------------------------
 <br><br><br>
 You may have noticed this output when you ran `terraform plan`: